What Is Som Tum Tang?

 - Sprinkle the crushed peanuts over the top of the salad.
 For an enhanced crunch, toast the peanuts in a dry pan before crushing.

 - Give the salad a final gentle toss to incorporate the peanuts.
-Serve immediately for the freshest texture, or let it sit for 10-15 minutes to meld the flavors.
+Serve immediately for the freshest texture.
 Enjoy!

 Notes